umassos/WiFiTrace/README.md

 ## Differences with bluetooth-based approaches

 WiFiTrace is a complementary approach to bluetooth-based methods for contact tracing.
-It does not require any app to be downloaded by users to their phones.
+It does not require any app to be downloaded by users to their phones, nor does it require any data to be recorded on the user's device.

 It is a network-centric approach that uses the network's view of users to infer their locations.
-WiFiTrace only works with enterprise WiFi networks and is primarily designed for large indoor environments (campuses, office buildings, shopping malls).
+WiFiTrace only works with enterprise WiFi networks and is primarily designed for large indoor environments with WiFi coverage (campuses, office buildings, shopping malls).
+It does not work with most consumer-grade WiFi routers, such as ones deployed at home, since it assumes RADIUS authentication to associate a device to a specific user.

-Unlike bluetooth methods, it will not work outdoors (unless there is WiFi covrage in those outdoor areas).
-It will also not work with consumer-grade WiFi devices such as ones deployed at home, since it assumes RADIUS authentication used by enterprise WiFi to associate a device to a specific user.
+It is designed for indoor contact tracing, and unlike bluetooth methods, it does not work outdoors (unless there is WiFi covrage in those outdoor areas).

 ## Design of WiFiTrace

+The tool uses a modular architecture to make it compatible with WiFi devices from different networking vendors.
+The processor code processes raw networking monitoring logs/data to extract AP association/disassociation information and outputs it to a standard data format.
+Currently, we provide a pre-processor for syslogs produced for HP/Aruba WiFi devices.
+Support for other vendors is a work in progress.
+The output data format is fully documented so that others can write/contribute pre-processing scripts for other vendors.

+The main tool then ingests this data in a standard format and  generates contact tracing reports  it based on a specified user or a device MAC address.
+The output report can be in human-readable text or JSON format.